 On 6 July 2018, the Monetary Authority of Singapore (MAS) issued a Consultation Paper which, among other things, proposes requirements for Financial Institutions (FIs) to conduct and respond to reference checks on representatives (Reference Check Consultation Paper).
-Submissions on the … Continue reading
+Submissions on the Reference Check Consultation Paper close on 6 August 2018.
+Continue reading

 The Financial Stability Board (FSB) has published its framework to monitor crypto-assets as part of its wider report to the G20 on work by the FSB and standard-setting bodies on crypto-assets.
-The report is provided at the request of the … Continue reading
+The report is provided at the request of the G20 Finance Ministers and Central Bank Governors, and will be discussed at their meeting on 21-22 July 2018.
+Continue reading

 On 20 April 2018, the Financial Stability Board (FSB) released its long awaited toolkit (Toolkit) for firms and regulators’ use in fighting misconduct risk.
 The Toolkit forms part of the FSB’s workplan to mitigate misconduct risk, and builds on existing measures such as the FSB’s guidance on sound compensation practices.
 Continue reading

 Technology-facilitated innovation in financial services, a diverse collection of topics which coalesces under the portmanteau term of “FinTech”, is increasingly in the sights of policy-makers, whether at global, regional and national or state levels.
 Keen observers will have noted a proliferation of consultation documents, statements, warnings, speeches and more emanating from national regulators.
 Some of these recent publications address specific FinTech applications.
 Indeed, there has been a veritable deluge of material on Initial Coin Offerings over just the past few months.